alexander-irbis/finshir/README.md

                                              name) and a port number, separated by a colon -d, --test-duration <TIME-SPAN>          A whole test duration, after which all spawned coroutines will stop their work [default: 64years 64hours 64secs]
+        --text-report <FILENAME>             A file to which the program will generate a human-readable report (also called a "total summary") before exiting
     -v, --verbosity <LEVEL>                  Enable one of the possible verbosity levels.
 The zero level doesn't print anything, and the last level prints everything.